centricconsulting/devops-slack-hook-push/README.md

 To run the server, you will need to `go get` these libraries:

 * `github.com/go-martini/martini`
+* `github.com/martini-contrib/binding`
 * `github.com/pborman/uuid`

-Respecitvely, these libraries manage the service requests and generate the IDs for new slacker requests.
+Respecitvely, these libraries manage the service requests, translate JSON objects to structs, and generate the IDs for new slacker requests.

 ## Creating a Slack Request
 The base unit on Spicoli is of course, a `slacker`.
 A slacker stores all the information you need to communicate with you slack instance, and allows you to customize things like the message, channel, and icon shown for each message.